 Jane has represented and worked with survivors of domestic abuse all her working life.
 She understands how distressing, bewildering and frightening domestic abuse and/or harassment can be.
 Jane is noted for treating her clients with respect and dignity when they are speaking about very personal and often upsetting family matters.

-Ms “Hey I do not know if this will go direct to Jane who dealt with my case today.
+“Hey I do not know if this will go direct to Jane who dealt with my case today.
 I am just desperate to say a huge ‘Thank you’ again.
 Last night I changed my mind about attending court due to nerves, but the instant I met Jane, I felt at total ease.
 Her professionalism and her eye for detail ensured the result was what I desperately needed.
 I didn’t feel as though I was being interviewed.
-She made conversation & in that, she got important information (which if it had not had been added to my statement, the Judge said that he would not have made the order in today’s hearing).
+She made conversation & in that, she got important information (which if it had not had been added to my statement, the judge said that he would not have made the order in today’s hearing).
 So again, I know it’s your job, I’ll hopefully feel safer with my kids just in our day to day lives.
-In the nicest way, I hope I never have to see you again, but I’m sure I won’t because of the accuracy and standard of the statement.
-Lots of love From……”
+In the nicest way, I hope I never have to see you again, but I’m sure I won’t because of the accuracy and standard of the statement.”
+MS

 Domestic abuse can take many forms